Jon-Eric Steinbomer, LPC-A, MA, CHT

 Both of these modalities helped me reconnect with my body and my heart.
 While I felt profound healing and a return to wholeness within me, I also felt the call to help others, what in Zen is called the vow of the Bodhisattva.

-My desire to help others led me to pursue my desire of becoming a licensed therapist.
-I’m currently completing a Master’s in Mindfulness-Based Transpersonal Counseling Psychology at Naropa University.
-This program offers clinical skills and training in transpersonal experiences—those significant life events that feel larger than ourselves and require additional support, like the death of a loved one or the start of a new relationship.
+My desire to help others led me to pursue my desire to become a licensed therapist.
+In 2025, I completed a Master’s in Mindfulness-Based Transpersonal Counseling Psychology at Naropa University, located in Boulder, Colorado.
+This program teaches extensive clinical skills as well as training in transpersonal experiences—those significant life events that feel larger than ourselves and require additional support, such as the death of a loved one, the start of a new relationship, or non-ordinary states.

 My core therapeutic modality is Hakomi, which helps us understand ourselves through our bodies and unconscious motivators.
 I’m passionate about using these teachings to help people find freedom and sovereignty in their lives.